-With much longer sales cycles than a typical B2C company, small businesses that see their customers ever few years or so are especially good candidates for learning and embracing the value of customer retention marketing.
+With much longer sales cycles than a typical B2C company, small businesses that see their customers every few years or so are especially good candidates for learning and embracing the value of customer retention marketing.
 From the perspective of the small business owner, it might feel misguided to spend your money on customers you already have, but there is a lot of value behind customer retention marketing that might not be as apparent.

 Value Proposition #1: Builds Customer Loyalty and Drives Referrals

 The idea behind this is simple.
 Build loyalty with your clients and they’ll refer their friends to you in the future.
 But remember, with longer sales cycles, small business owners know how great the churn of these customers can be.
 So by keeping in touch with your current and past customers through the channels that they use most (email and social media), you’ll be able to stay top-of-mind for the next time they want to do business.